-- No need to incorporate at Companies House.
+- No need to incorporate the business at Companies House

 Sole trader disadvantages

-- Sole traders have unlimited liability for all debts and claims because there is no legal distinction between personal finances and business finances.
+- Sole traders have unlimited liability for all business debts and claims because there is no legal distinction between the person and the business, thus no distinction between personal finances and business finances

-- All taxable income of the sole trader is liable for Income Tax and NI.
+- All taxable income of the sole trader is liable for Income Tax and NIC

 - Not always possible to meet the criteria for statutory sick pay and maternity pay

-Companies must pay corporation tax on all taxable profits, submit tax returns each year and comply with a number of statutory filing and reporting requirements under the Companies Act 2006.
-Despite the additional administration, it is a very tax efficient structure for many people.
+Companies must pay Corporation Tax on all taxable profits, submit tax returns each year, and comply with a number of statutory filing and reporting requirements under the Companies Act 2006.

 Advantages of a limited company

-- Distinct legal entity that is separate from its owners.
+- A distinct legal entity that is separate from its owners

-- Provides limited liability.
-This means that the personal finances and assets of shareholders/guarantors are protected beyond what they agree to invest or guarantee to the business.
+- Provides limited liability – this means that the personal finances and assets of members are protected beyond what they agree to invest or guarantee to the business

-- Can sell shares in exchange for capital investment.
+- Limited by shares companies can sell shares in exchange for capital investment

 Disadvantages of a limited company

-- Not possible to register one if you are an undischarged bankrupt or disqualified director.
+- Not possible to register a limited company if you are an undischarged bankrupt or disqualified director

-- Must have a registered office address in the same part of the UK where the company is incorporated.
+- Must maintain a registered office address in the same part of the UK where the company is incorporated

-- Directors, subscribers, secretaries and People with Significant Control (PSCs) must provide a service address.
+- Directors, subscribers, and People with Significant Control (PSCs) must maintain a service address

-- Information is placed on public record.
-This includes the registered office address, service addresses, directors’ details, shareholders’ details, PSC details filing history and financial activity.
+- Information about the company is placed on public record – this includes the registered office address, service addresses, directors’ details, shareholders’ details, PSC details, filing history, and financial activity

 Do I have to register with Companies House to set up as a sole trader?